In this article:

 Follow these tips to grow lemon balm successfully:

-- Lemon balm is a perennial that grows best in rich, well-drained soil.
+- Lemon balm is a perennial that grows best in rich, well-draining soil.

-- It can grow in partial shade and full sun.
+- It can grow in both partial shade and full sun.

 - You can purchase a lemon balm starter, but if you plan to grow this herb from seed, start growing 2–3 weeks before the last spring frost with a soil temperature of 70°F.